 Self-Care for the Family Caregiver.
 When we are caring for someone with dementia, addiction or mental health needs, our health is rarely placed first.
 Learn simple techniques and one big attitude shift that can help you respond compassionately to your own suffering.

 Heather travels from the Baltimore/Washington DC region and lives in Maryland.
-To discuss how Heather can help you create a memorable conference, workshop or seminar, connect with Heather or call 240-446-3030 today!
+In-person events are considered on a case-by-case basis during the pandemic.
+Decisions are based on regional data and whether proof of vaccination is required by attendees.
+To discuss how Heather can help you create a memorable conference, workshop or seminar, connect with Heather using the form at the end of this page.

 Heather is a seasoned professional whose commitment and passion shines through her work and her presentations.
 Her half-day preconference seminar [at the National Hospice and Palliative Care Organization’s 2016 Management and Leadership Conference] was well attended and participants rated the session highly.
 It was so successful that we invited Heather to present at NHPCO’s Intensives (fall, 2016) and lead morning “self-care” meditation sessions for participants.
 Heather infuses compassion and care into her work and those who participate reap the benefits!

 Vice President, Professional Development

 I would say that ‘mindfulness’ is a gift you will unpack the rest of your life.
 Too often we humans are just reacting to things one after another.
 If you want to get off the treadmill, then Heather Stang is the ideal person to guide you.
 Her work is thoughtful, focused and well researched.
 I trust her to work with our donor families because of her compassion and openness about her own grief journey.
 She knows what she’s talking about, but more importantly she helps you find what works best for you.

 YIE YIN FOONG, LMSW-SWI

 LiveOnNY Organ Donation